shankar-r10n/spt-aca-hol/README.md

 <img width="1150" alt="image" src="https://user-images.githubusercontent.com/25875242/199140106-50274c47-d166-4681-b32c-a871d3d1b918.png">

 This is to demonstrate the Container App can be created without any ingress.
-And that it can be updated to have the Ingress accepting traffic from anywhere in the internet as we are going to show in the next step.
+The Container App can later be updated to accept (Ingress) traffic from the Internet.This will be performed during the next step.

 **3. Update the Container App to enable ingress**

+Note: Update the values in the following command to reflect the name of your container app and resource group.

 ```
 az containerapp ingress enable -n aca-hol-demo1 -g rg-spt-aca-hol1 \